iflament/DSSG/README.md

 ### News & Developments

-This fork is an initiative to build an application from the exploratory DSSG 2017 Florence project.
+This fork is an extension of the exploratory DSSG 2017 Florence project:
-I'm currently working on an extension of the project, which will further expand this to be city-agnostic, and support additional data sources (such as subway and bus data).
+I'm currently developing the project into city-agnostic software which will generate informative analyses and support additional data sources (such as subway and bus data).
 For any questions please email me at iflament[dot]auc[at]gmail.com.
 Happy coding!
 Io Flament